Updated For Kodi 18!

 Depending on how Kodi is set up on your network, your shares may appear in this menu.
 If you know the path of your media server, you can take a shortcut and enter it directly in the box here.
 If you don’t know the path, you’ll need to Browse for it.

-If you already have some files set up, there’ll be a list of folder shares in an intermediate menu before this with an option to Add Music.
+If you already have some files set up, there will be a list of folder shares in an intermediate menu before this with an option to Add Music.
 I covered folder shares in the Video section above, but just in case you skipped that section, I’ll touch on it again in a little bit.
-But as you can see below, the shares I set up in the previous section are listed here.
+As you can see below, the shares I set up in the previous section are listed here.

 My music is stored on the same NAS (Network Accessible Storage) server as my movies, so I’ll select Windows Network (SMB) to continue.
 Depending on how your network is set up, you may have your files stored on an external drive or even a UPnP server somewhere else on the network.